Museu Geològic del Seminari de Barcelona: History

-Actually, the Museum has two halls: the exhibition hall and a new area opened in 2000, this new zone was called "Sala Cardenal Carles" and was created for the younger visitors.
+The museum has two halls: the exhibition hall and a new area opened in 2000, called "Sala Cardenal Carles," created for younger visitors.
 This area is necessary because is more didactic and its possible to see recreation figures, taxidermy, fossils or illustrations.

 Collection

-This Museum is important for it is great collection which has more than 86.576 fossils taxon (December 2020), a library with more than 17.000 books, a laboratory and the historical archive.
-The institution have a large collection of fossil malacology, corals, sponges, brachiopods, trilobites and others.
+The museum's collection holds more than 86,576 fossil taxa (December 2020), a library with more than 17,000 books, a laboratory, and historical archive.
+The institution has a large collection of fossil malacology, corals, sponges, brachiopods, trilobites, and others.

-It is important to mention the existence of a large display case with a complete Tetralophodon, in the main exhibition hall.
+There is a large display case with a complete Tetralophodon in the main exhibition hall.